ministryofjustice/opg-use-an-lpa/service-api/seeding/README.md

 Use `-f` to specify a different json file.

-Use `-d` is the script will be run inside a docker container.
+Use `-d` if the script will be run inside a docker container.
 This will set the DynamoDB endpoint url to `http://host.docker.internal:8000`.

+Use `-r` to set an IAM role name to assume when pushing actor codes to an AWS environment.
+This will default to `operator`.

 ```bash
 aws-vault exec identity -- python put_actor_codes.py -e int -f /tmp/lpa_codes_demo_2020-06-04.json -d